-A Review of the album Rainbow 7 by Morning Musume released in 2006
+A Review of the Album Rainbow 7 by Pop Music Group Morning Musume Released in 2006

 Rainbow 7: the front album cover

 - Let the Future be one where the blue sky extends forever!